FACL BC Intersections of Racial and Gender Justice: What Lawyers Need to Know

 Abby Pang

-Abby is a lawyer and loving mother of two children.
+Abby is a family lawyer and loving mother of two children.
 She is an advocate for healthy families and children.
 She has turned her energy towards supporting families, by providing guidance and helping families navigate through the legal system, while empowering them to have a voice throughout the process.

 Abby Pang’s journey began in Prince Albert, Saskatchewan.
 Subsequently, her family moved to the east side of Vancouver, before moving to Richmond, where she spent most of her childhood.
 Her father was a refugee who came to Canada in 1970, and from him she learned the meaning of grit.